-In a multi-threaded program only the main thread must call yr_initialize() and yr_finalize(), but any additional thread using the library must call yr_finalize_thread() before exiting.
+In a multi-threaded program only the main thread must call yr_initialize() and yr_finalize().
+No additional work is required from other threads using the library.

 7.2 Compiling rules

 Before using your rules to scan any data you need to compile them into binary form.
 For that purpose you'll need a YARA compiler, which can be created with yr_compiler_create().
 After being used, the compiler must be destroyed with yr_compiler_destroy().